So I have started a new blog.

 And a picture of eyeball cupcakes.

-Don't they look morbid scrumptious?
+Don't they look

 We celebrated Scott's birthday, and being the innovative person I am, I made eyeball cupcakes for our eye doctor.